Mr-Anyone/VoxelGame/README.md

 # Voxel Game From Scratch
 ![Voxel Game](screenshots/VoxelGame.png)

 Hello to whoever is reading this.
-This is a Voxel Game that is entirely made from GLFW and Open-GL.
-This is a really low-level graphics programming.
+This is a Voxel Game that is entirely made from GLFW and OpenGL.
+There are a lot of low-level graphics programming going on.

 ## Run Guide